matthias-reis/carda-gatsby/content/articles/2022/02/the-death-of-death-1.md

 language: en
 languageLink: /2022/02/playgrounded-the-death-of-death/
 ---
 **The new Playgrounded album "The death of Death" is a study of unity in opposition.
 It is about revealing contradictory aspects of reality.
-The band sees it as a disclosure of contradictory aspects of reality and an expression of their mutual relationship.**
+The band sees it as a disclosure of contradictory aspects of reality and an expression of their mutual relationship.
+The record will be released on March 1st and definitely deserves attention.**

 The first single is also called "The death of Death".
 Playgrounded created the video for it in collaboration with director Dimitris Anagnostou and cameraman Yannis Karabatsos.
 The duo already made the award-winning short film "Mare Nostrum", for which singer Stavros composed the music.